Kpewww/Convert-an-integer-number-from-one-base-to-another/README.md

 - 🔭 &nbsp; I’m currently learning how to use git and github, and this is a test for uploading my program.
 - 🤔 &nbsp; This program is one of my homework in Computer Organization & Machine-Dependent Programming course.
-- 💼 &nbsp; As the title said, this program is for *convert an integer number from one base to another*.
+- 💼 &nbsp; As the title said, this program is for *converting an integer number from one base to another*.
 - This program would ask the user for the current base, the number in that current base, and the new base to be converted to.

 <h3> How to run this program </h3>